YES, it’s dairy-free and yummy!

 - Step 2 Tapioca Pudding:

 - Step 4 the milk, sugar, salt, and vanilla bean.
 Heat on medium until it just starts to boil.
-Add the tapioca pearls and turn heat to the lowest setting.
+Add the tapioca pearls and turn the heat to the lowest setting.
 Cook for 45 minutes or until the pearls are soft.
 Be sure to stir frequently, so it doesn’t scorch.

 - Step 5 In a medium bowl, beat the eggs with a whisk for 2 to 3 minutes.